Riverview Cemetery (Trenton, New Jersey)

-Riverview Cemetery is a cemetery in the eastern United States, located in Trenton, New Jersey.
+Riverview Cemetery is a historic cemetery located at 870 Centre Street in the city of Trenton, New Jersey in Mercer County, New Jersey, United States.
 A number of notables are interred there, including Civil War Union Army Major General and New Jersey Governor George B. McClellan, whose grave is marked by the tallest monument in the cemetery.
 His wife, Mary Ellen Marcy McClellan, is interred with him.

 History

 Riverview Cemetery dates back to a Quaker graveyard used in the 1670s overlooking the Delaware River.
 The cemetery was established in 1699, and was incorporated in 1858 by an act passed by the New Jersey Legislature.
 It still serves the community today as an active cemetery, with an office and full-time staff.
 It was expanded and formally landscaped in the 19th century, becoming the burial site of many prominent Trentonians of the era.

-The cemetery was listed on the National Register of Historic Places in 2017.
+The cemetery was added to the National Register of Historic Places on March 27, 2017, for its significance in landscape architecture.
+It includes one contributing building, two contributing sites, five contributing structures, and 38 contributing objects.

 Notable interments

 Other notables interred in Riverview are: